dotmake-build/command-line/docs/README.md

   - `CliNamePrefixConvention.DoubleHyphen`
   - `CliNamePrefixConvention.ForwardSlash`

-  When you set a specific name via `[CliXXX].Name` property, that will be used intead of a auto-generated name.
+  When you set a specific name via `[CliXXX].Name` property, that will be used instead of a auto-generated name.
   Auto-generated names can be disabled for all or specific CLI symbol types via `[CliCommand].NameAutoGenerate`.

 - For commands and options, a short form alias is automatically added.